Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 == Description ==

 <a href="https://updraftplus.com">UpdraftPlus</a> simplifies backups and restoration.
-It is the world's highest ranking and most popular scheduled backup plugin, with over a million currently-active installs.
+It is the world's highest ranking and most popular scheduled backup plugin, with over two million currently-active installs.
 Backup your files and database backups into the cloud and restore with a single click!

 Backup into the cloud directly to Dropbox, Google Drive, Amazon S3 (or compatible), UpdraftVault, Rackspace Cloud, FTP, DreamObjects, Openstack Swift, and email.
 The paid version also backs up to Microsoft OneDrive, Microsoft Azure, Google Cloud Storage, Backblaze B2, SFTP, SCP, and WebDAV.